Charly Nouck Horneman: Club career

 Horneman started his professional career in the summer 2022 where he signed a first-team contract with OB.
 He joined OB as a U-19 player in 2021.
 Before that, he played for smaller Odense clubs Næsby and OKS.

+On July 15, 2024, Nouck was sold to Viborg FF where he signed a contract until June 2028, as part of a deal that saw Jakob Bonde from Viborg go to OB.